-2. Being Culturally Self-Aware.
-Culture—the sum total of an individual's experiences, knowledge, skills, beliefs, values, and interests—shapes educators' sense of who they are and where they fit in their family, school, community, and society.
+Culture—the sum total of an individual's experiences, knowledge, skills, beliefs, values, and interests—shapes your sense of who you are and where you fit in your family, school, community, and society.

 Achieving self-awareness is no easy feat on a personal or a cultural level.
 It can be difficult to consider one's own idea of 'normal' as simply one of many versions of normal.
 However, recognizing one's own culture as an equal among many is both liberating and rewarding as a world of possibility is open to explore.

-3. Dynamics of Difference.
-Knowing what can go wrong in cross-cultural communication and how to respond to these situations.
+3. Knowing what can go wrong in cross-cultural communication and how to respond to these situations

 It would be nice to think that cultural clashes won't happen in your classroom, but I think you already know they will.
 While you can't prevent all conflict, you can take the time to consider how a student's culture might be affecting her behavior - and proceed with an open mind.